Saul Holt QC

 M 0437 834 441

 F 07 3369 7098

 Saul Holt QC took silk in 2012.
 He holds a Masters Degree with first class honours in Public Law.
 Saul was Chief Counsel at Victoria Legal Aid until 2013 and was a Victorian Law Reform Commissioner until 2014.
 He is a Board member of the Australian Advocacy Institute, a member of the Australian Bar Association Ethics Committee, a General Editor of Butler & Holt’s “Indictable Offences Queensland” and a contributing author of O’Callaghan’s “Federal and Victorian Regulators”.

-Saul is available to be briefed for advice or appearance work, particularly in appellate, public law, criminal law and medical law cases.
+Saul is available to be briefed for advice or appearance work, particularly in appellate, public law, criminal and regulatory law, environmental law and medical law cases.
 He also has a strong interest in human rights and public interest law.

 Qualifications and Appointments

 Member of the Australian Bar Association Ethics Committee (2019)

 Board Member of the Australian Advocacy Institute (since 2016)

 Chief Counsel – Victoria Legal Aid (until 2013)

 Accredited Specialist (Criminal Law) (Law Institute of Victoria) (2013)